Higher Education Consultant

-Emeritus Professor Higgs AM, PhD, PFHEA, ALTF is a scholar, research supervisor, change agent and higher education consultant.
-She has worked for over 35 years in higher education and has published extensively with 40 books and over 400 papers and chapters in the fields of professional practice, research and education.
+Emeritus Professor Higgs AM, PhD, PFHEA, ALTF is a scholar, change agent and higher education consultant.
+She has worked for over 35 years in higher education and has published extensively with 40 books and over 400 papers and chapters in the fields of professional practice, research and higher education.

 She has worked in several universities in Australia (Sydney University, University of New South Wales, Charles Sturt University) and has held adjunct, honorary, consultancy and visiting appointments in numerous universities and institutions in Australia and overseas.